Welcome

 What will happen when I contact you?

-Finding a therapist who you feel is the right "fit" for you is really important so I offer a 30 min free initial telephone session where we will talk about what you'd like help with, the different ways I can do that and answer any questions you may have.
+Finding a therapist who you feel is the right for you is really important so I offer a 20 minute free, no obligation initial telephone session where we will talk about what you'd like help with, I'll explain how I can support you and answer any questions you may have so you can see how you feel about us working together.

 How many sessions will I need?